compujuckel/Assetto.PerformanceProfiler/README.md

 ## Installation

+* Download and unpack the [latest release](https://github.com/compujuckel/Assetto.PerformanceProfiler/releases/latest).
-Copy the `ACPerformanceProfiler` app included in the `apps/lua` folder into your Assetto Corsa Lua apps folder.
+* Copy the `ACPerformanceProfiler` app included in the `apps/lua` folder into your Assetto Corsa Lua apps folder.

 ## Configuration